Wildhoney/Switzerland/README.md

 It's fair to say that updating a component in this way is rather cumbersome for multiple attributes.
 Switzerland happily supports setState, Redux, mobx, etc... without introducing third-party components due to the easy nature of creating your own middle.

-In the next example we're going to migrate from using an element's attributes to using the React-esque `setState`/`state` approach.
+## Using State

+Since using attributes isn't the most friendly way to update components we can instead choose to use another state manager &ndash; such as React-esque's `setState`/`state` approach.

 ```javascript
 import { create, element, pipe, state } from 'switzerland';